 How to Choose the Perfect Summer Vacation Rental

 Most families take a vacation at some point during the summer.
 With school out for a few months, it is an ideal time to take a road trip, go to Europe or head to the beach for a week.
 Hotels can be expensive family vacation option.
 Often times a vacation rental can be a more cost-effective way for families to travel.

 For the last few years, I have found the best vacation home rentals from HomeAway.
 Not only do I trust them because of their Book with Confidence Guarantee, but with over 2 million unique vacation rentals to choose from, HomeAway has the best selection of homes.
 These are my tried and tested tips for finding the perfect summer vacation rental.

 Vacation Rental Search

 I’ll admit that I have a bit of a type-A personality.
 I like to thoroughly research houses before I book.
 One of the best features on HomeAway is the option to create a favorites list.
 I currently have a dozen or so lists bookmarked with my ideal vacation rentals.
 It is easy to just click the red heart icon on listings to add to them to your favorites.
 By saving places ahead of time, once I know what area we are going to it is very easy to go back and inquire about a booking.
 I also keep dream vacation list with homes I hope to rent one day like this estate in the South of France.

 The best advice comes from someone who has already been there.
 Prior renters offer valuable insight about the home that is often times more than you will get from the listing description.
 This is important because you want to know when you show up, that everything is as you expected.
-When we arrived at Tops House on Eleuthera it was exactly as the pictures depicted.
+When we arrived at our house on Eleuthera it was exactly as the pictures depicted.
 Reading the five-star reviews ahead of time confirmed that we wouldn’t be disappointed with our rental choice.

 Use Google Maps